 The wrap limit can be adjusted using the MaxRows option in the MyWraps link:

 If you reach the row limit inadvertently, you need to reduce the number of rows through better filtering.
 The MaxRows limit applies to primary filters only.
 These are high-speed filters used in the database already when extracting the source data for the report.
-Primary filtering of wraps is based on four things:
+Primary filtering of wraps is based on several things:

 Once the designated subset of wraps has been extracted, secondary filtering takes place on individual field values.
 This is done in memory on the server and is much slower than primary filtering.
 Secondary filtering is unaffected by the MaxRows setting.